 - Get ideas on how to improve your website’s country or language-specific pages with the help of On Page SEO Checker

 - Gain new backlinks for your website from a particular country

 - Conduct a separate Backlink Audit of your pages

 Let’s start with how to create a Project

 A website can separate the languages on their domain with…

-So to create a Project, click “Add new project” in the My Projects section and then insert your Project domain and name of the Project.
+So to create a Project, click “Create project” in the My Projects section and then insert your Project domain and name of the Project.
 In the first and the second case, you simply enter your domain name (without www or subfolders).

 In the third case (subdomains) you need to specify the subdomain.

 Conducting a separate technical audit for each country/language using the Site Audit tool

 In a situation where you need to configure different site audits for each of your subdomains, TLDs or subfolders, campaign settings come to the rescue.
 Namely, the “Domain and Limit of pages” section.